 There are many NLP-based solutions in the healthcare industry that claim to be very accurate and deliver quick results.
-However, when such systems are implemented in real production scenarios, they end up being low precision, low recall, affecting productivity and hurting company’s bottom line.
+However, when such systems are implemented in real production scenarios, they end up being low precision and low recall, affecting productivity and hurting company’s bottom line.
 The task is difficult due to the lack of quality training data and the wide domain expertise needed to succeed.

 Episource is building a scalable NLP engine to help summarize medical charts and extract medical coding opportunities and their dependencies to recommend best possible ICD10 codes.
 Manas Ranjan Kar offers an overview of the wide variety of deep learning algorithms behind Episource’s solution and the complex in-house training-data creation exercises that were required to make it work, focusing on four key motivations for the system.
 Manas also explains some of the constraints that go into building a deep learning-based clinical decision support system while remaining on the fair side of legal and business guidelines and shares lessons learned building annotation pipelines for training data creation and deep learning frameworks, specifically from the point of view of clinical named entity recognition systems.